 Romantic Partnerships

-In April, Elisabeth was quoted in Buzzfeed about the unfortunate dating strategy of cushioning - lining up potential future romantic partners while dating someone who thinks the relationship is exclusive.
-Elisabeth recently spoke with Huffington Post about how an anchoring bias can play out in romantic partnerships and Spencer spoke with Huffington Post about Performance Improvement Plans (PIPs) for romantic partners.
+Elisabeth appeared on Fox News to discuss strategies for improving connections on World Mental Health Day.
+She was quoted in Buzzfeed about the unfortunate dating strategy of cushioning - lining up potential future romantic partners while dating someone who thinks the relationship is exclusive.
+She also spoke with Huffington Post about how an anchoring bias can play out in romantic partnerships and Spencer spoke with Huffington Post about Performance Improvement Plans (PIPs) for romantic partners.
 Last January, Elisabeth spoke with Huffington Post about division of household labor.

 Elisabeth also spoke with WFLA in Tampa about fidelity and cushioning one romantic relationship with the next.
 And Spencer gave compelling commentary to Huffington Post and then to Care.com about the concept of "weaponized incompetence".